 Pheasant season is from Nov.
 1 to Dec.
-15, 2014.
+15, 2015.
 A valid hunting license and Indiana game bird habitat stamp privilege are required to hunt pheasants.
-Hunter orange clothing requirements must be met while hunting pheasants.
+Hunter orange clothing requirements (see Hunter Orange Requirements) must be met while hunting pheasants.
 The daily bag limit for pheasants is two male (cock) pheasants.

 It is illegal to shoot female pheasants (hens), except during put-and-take hunts in designated areas.
 If you take a pheasant, you must leave the head and head plumage attached while you are transporting the bird.
 There are no equipment or ammunition restrictions for pheasant hunting.
 A 12- or 20-gauge shotgun loaded with 4- to 6-size shot is recommended.

 Pheasants are released for put-and-take hunting on Atterbury, Glendale, J. E. Roush Lake, Pigeon River (west of State Road 3), Tri-County, Willow Slough and Winamac FWAs.
-The cost for put-and-take hunts is $25 per person.
-The bag limit for put-and-take pheasant hunting is two birds of either sex.
+There is a per-person fee to participate in put-and-take hunts.
+The bag limit for put-and-take pheasant hunting is two birds of either sex , except at Pigeon River, Willow Slough and Winamc FWAs, where the limit is two roosters only.
 A hunter filling his/her limit in the put-and-take hunt may not take any more pheasants that day.

 Hunters can reserve put-and-take pheasant hunts online from Sept.
 1 until midnight on Nov.
-30 at hunting.IN.gov.
+30 at wildlife.IN.gov.
 Hunts are no longer available first-come, first-served at the property.

 Game Bird Areas

 The Division of Fish & Wildlife conducts special reserved pheasant hunts on game bird habitat areas in northern Indiana (Benton, Jasper, Newton, Porter, Warren and White counties).
-Hunters can apply online athunting.IN.gov.
+Hunters can apply online at wildlife.IN.gov.

-Quail hunting is divided into two regions — north and south.
+Quail hunting is divided into two zones — north and south.
 Interstate 74 is the dividing line.
-The north region season is from Nov.
-1 to Dec.
-15, 2014.
-The south region season is from Nov.
-1, 2014 to Jan.
-10, 2015.

 A valid hunting license and an Indiana game bird habitat stamp privilege are required to hunt quail in Indiana.
-Hunter orange clothing requirements must be met while hunting quail.
+Hunter orange clothing requirements (see Hunter Orange Requirements) must be met while hunting quail.

 There are no equipment or ammunition restrictions for quail hunting.
 A 12- or 20-gauge shotgun loaded with 6- to 9-size shot is recommended.